Average Cost to Sell a House in Michigan

 Moving expenses

-When it comes to the whole process of selling your home, a hidden cost is moving.
-Whether you do it yourself, hire movers or rent a truck/trailer to move with some extra help, this cost is always more than most sellers expect so I always recommend having at least $1-2k budgeted for the move.
+Davis says moving costs often sneak up on sellers.
+"Whether you do it yourself, hire movers or rent a truck/trailer to move with some extra help, this cost is always more than most sellers expect so I always recommend having at least $1-2k budgeted for the move," says Davis.

 How to avoid losing money on your Michigan home sale

 Clever matches you with local full-service agents from well-known brokerages like RE/MAX, Keller Williams, and Century 21.
-But, instead of paying the typical 2.96% listing fee, you'll only pay 1.5%.
+But, instead of paying the typical 2.93% listing fee, you'll only pay 1.5%!

-With Clever, you can compare multiple Michigan agents to find the one that best fits your needs.
+With Clever, you can also compare multiple Michigan agents to find the one that best fits your needs.
 Even better, finding an agent through Clever won't cost you a dime, and there's no obligation to move forward until you find the perfect agent.

 Work with a full service agent for only 1.5%!